-Pinto was in 4th grade, when he made his first attempt in inventing a new language which, only he and his friend could understand.
-Then at the age of thirteen, he invented corn-kernel-removal machine.
+Pinto was in 4th grade when he made his first attempt in inventing a new language which, only he and his friend could understand.
+Then at the age of thirteen, he invented the corn-kernel-removal machine.
 That was Pinto’s first successful idea.

 Pinto is a good man who thinks everyone should benefit from his ideas.
 He wishes to change all the corrupt systems.
 He wishes to make travel modes safer.
-He works on welfare of poor and needy people.
-Too many things and the one Pinto !!!!
+He works on the welfare of poor and needy people.
+Too many things and the one Pinto!

 Did I like Pinto?